 The liberty principle for this Freedom Friday is that the rule of law is necessary to preserve freedom, not the whims of men.
 When a law is established, it states the rights and duties of every person.
-Each person then knows what is expected.
-This brings a sense of security to all.
+It assures that each person knows what is expected and brings a sense of security to all.
 In comparison, when people are governed by the whims of men, the rights and responsibilities of the people depend upon whoever happens to be in power.
 Nothing is fixed, predictable, or secure.

 Individual families as well as society as a whole need a set of fixed and enforceable laws in order to be civilized.
 John Lock wrote, "The end of the law is not to abolish or restrain but to preserve and enlarge freedom.
 For in all the states of created beings, capable of laws, where there is no law there is no freedom.
 For liberty is to be free from restraint and violence from others, which cannot be where there is no law."
 (Second Essay Concerning Civil Government, p 37, par.
 57.)